Preferences comprise a series of miscellaneous options that are applied across your application. They can be used to set up your own way of working.

 Tooltip Delay—set the length of time before a tooltip appears when hovering over a UI element.

-Decimal Places for Unit Types—controls the number of decimal places allowable for each document measurement unit.
+Decimal Places for Unit Types—controls the number of decimal places allowable for each document measurement unit and degree readouts.

 Locks (or keeps unlocked) an imported image as a background layer.